 In the Idea Factory II we will continue to explore simple storytelling with toy photography.
 As always I will encourage personal self-expression and individual storytelling.
 I believe that impactful images as a result when we reveal a little bit about ourselves in our images.
 Each of the six challenges we will take on over 12 weeks will continue to expand your toy photography skill set while helping you to develop your individual style.

-Every workshop I create continues to build your creative vocabulary and skills.
-The Idea Faculty II continues that trend.
-In this works shop we will create image around the following challenges:
+Every workshop I create is designed to expand your creative vocabulary and photo skills.
+The Idea Faculty II continues this tradition.
+In this workshop we will create images around the following challenges:

 When you finish this short and fun filled workshop, you will have expanded your skills, and (hopefully) leave with list of ideas to pursue on your own.

 All my workshops are photography based, except for Independent Projects.
 Over the years I’ve developed a loose structure that works well to support each person’s individual journey within the group setting.

 If for any reason someone misses a session, I will always record our conversation.
 Photos can also be shown during other sessions to get direct feedback.

 Toy photography is our creative break!
 I endeavor to make the weekly challenges fun, interesting and a place to expand your creative photographic toolbox.